KelvinNewtype/FreeCodeCamp-Recipe-Lab/README.md

 ---

 ## 🛸 Overview
-This project is a **FreeCodeCamp lab solution** that provides a clear, step-by-step guide to making fried eggs.
+This project is a **FreeCodeCamp lab solution** that provides a clear, step-by-step guide to making fried eggs using a website with instructions created with HTML and JavaScript.
 It uses **HTML** for structure and **optional CSS** for styling.
 Features include:

 - Ingredient image with alt text